onkoe/lines/content/posts/debloat22.md

 - ltsc
 ---

 [In our previous article](/2022/05/18/ltsc22/), you learned how to prime installation media and properly install Windows 10 LTSC on your computer.
 This time around, you'll learn how to setup your LTSC system for maximum gaming performance.
-We'll install the Scoop package manager for app security, activate the OS with KMS, safely strip the system of some extras, then install some useful apps.
+We'll install the Scoop package manager for app security, activate the OS with KMS, and safely strip the system of some extras.

 # Installing Firefox
 Before we can focus on the rest of the system, your installation needs to be activated.
 We'll need a modern browser to do this, and Edge won't let you download the activation tool.

 As such, we'll install Firefox.
-Open [this link](https://www.mozilla.org/en-US/firefox/new/), then follow the on-screen instructions.
+Download and open the installer using [this link](https://www.mozilla.org/en-US/firefox/new/), then follow the on-screen instructions.
 Optionally, you can install uBlock Origin for content blocking - some pages may have confusing download advertisements.
 Just [click here](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/), then click _Add_!

 ![It doesn't look like much, but UBO will save you a lot of trouble...](https://archive.org/download/screenshot-from-2022-06-02-12-38-07/Screenshot%20from%202022-06-02%2012-38-07.png)